 With the advent of BI tools, companies have improved their agility by increasing user independence from IT departments.
 Specifically, with self-service BI, business users can carry out a number of analyses and report building without reliance on the support of an IT team.
 For each role, self-service BI provides the ability to conduct applicable tasks as assigned.

-Following the thought of self-service BI, is accessibility.
+Following the thought of self-service BI, is accessibility in the future if BI tools.
 Not only will companies need the technical capabilities to offer self-service to business users, but they will also need to carefully assign access and permissions per user and per role.
-It will be critical to provide those that need access with that capability, and just as important not to allow the same access to those who should not have it.
+It will be critical to providing those that need access to that capability, and just as important not to allow the same access to those who should not have it.
 It’s no surprise that security will become a focus within BI considering the proprietary information in play.

 Data Discovery & Visualizations

 Business owners need more efficient ways for decision-makers to absorb and act on data.
-The next level of BI tools will facilitate clear and concise visualizations that convey the correct messages from the data in a way that everyone can comprehend.
+The next level of BI tools and the future of BI tools will continue to facilitate more clear and concise data visualizations that convey the correct messages from the data in a way that everyone can comprehend.

 Automation & Augmented Analytics